-Pragmatic Inquiry is a discipline, and, as with all disciplines it requires hard work and learning to achieve the real benefits of its principles.
+Pragmatic Inquiry is a discipline and, as with all disciplines, it requires hard work and learning to achieve the real benefits of its practice.
 There are a variety of ways to get started on using these methods for solving your issues.
 Here are the most common.

 Kinds of Inquiry Questions

-Every inquiry begins with a question, idea, problem, need issue, doubt, opportunity or challenge—your Challenge/question [Cq] — and a tentative answer that will drive the Inquiry.
+Every inquiry begins with something you want to do – a need, opportunity an issue, etc., and the challenge you face in meeting that need —your Challenge/question [Cq].
+Then a tentative answer and the values – why the inquiry is important – that will drive the Inquiry.
 Here are questions that have begun Inquiries in the past.

 Organization Values and Vision Inquiry